 The following tables show the maximum you could receive each fortnight.

 Maximum per fortnight (each)

-These rates are current from 20 March 2023 to 30 June 2023.
+These rates are effective from 1 January 2024 to 19 March 2024.
 Payment rates are reviewed every March and September, and adjusted in line with the cost of living.

 Depending on your situation, you may also be eligible for:

 If you receive a Service Pension, we will send you a Pensioner Concession Card.Back to top

 You can claim a Service Pension online through MyService.